YagyanshB/YagyanshB/README.md

 ---

 ### 🌱 What I’m currently working towards:
-- Mastering **Advanced Machine Learning Techniques** and **AWS** to enhance my data visualization skills.
+- Mastering **Advanced Machine Learning Techniques**, **Stakeholder/Team Management** and **Microsoft Azure** to enhance my data science and analytics expertise.
 - Creating **YouTube Tutorials in SQL and Python** to share my learning and help others get on the data science and analytics journey.
 - Ideating **Start-up Ideas leveraging AI and LLM models**; please note that I am not thinking about this just for the sake of it.

 ### 💬 Ask me about:
 - **Advanced Data Analytics, Python, R, SQL, Big Data Technologies, and Interview Preparation**.
-I'm here to share what I have learned and tips and techniques!
+I'm here to share what I have learned, tips, and techniques!

 ### 📫 How to reach me:
 - Email: ybagri@hotmail.com